lukevella/rallly/README.md

 * Node.js + npm
 * Bower

-If you're going to do some development on Rallly you will need to install [gulp.js](http://gulpjs.com/).

 ## Setup

 Clone the repository on your machine and set the current directory to the root of the repository